Hong Kong Dragon Garden: History

 Grade II Heritage Site by the Hong Kong Antiquities and Monuments Office.

 In January 2008, Lee Shiu, youngest son of Lee Iu Cheung, expressed frustration towards the Hong Kong Government because it was stalling the finalization of its official agreement with him.
 Lee planned to present Dragon Garden to Hong Kong as a public park.
 However, the stalemate resulted from the government's reluctance to shoulder the cost of the garden's maintenance, which included restoring the garden's structures and installing visitor facilities to allow public touring.
 The Development Bureau said that the government welcomed the proposal of the Dragon Garden's donation to the public, but still needed more time to further negotiate with Lee on the best way to revitalize the garden.

+In 2016, operational management of the garden was taken over by Lumina College, a private Christian academy, which maintained the site as a rural campus and organized guided tours for the public..
+The collaboration completed in 2021 and management of the garden was returned to its owner.